aniravi24/explore-hacks-db-workshop-2021/README.md

 <https://www.postgresqltutorial.com/> Hands down one of my favorite resources, you can go step by step and learn a ton.
 It's a good reference and will get you far with the basics.

+<https://hasura.io/learn/database/postgresql/introduction/> Good introduction into Postgres, covers more of the basics than we could in this workshop!

 ## Terminology

 <https://www.youtube.com/watch?v=y1tcbhWLiUM> Basics of DB design